ECP-WarpX/picsar/README.md

 ## **1. Overview**

+The Particle-In-Cell Scalable Application Resource (PICSAR) is a high performance library intended to help scientists porting their Particle-In-Cell (PIC) codes to the next generation of exascale computers.

+PICSAR exploits the three levels of parallelism that will be required to achieve good performances on future architectures: distributed memory parallelization (internode),  shared memory parallelization (intranode) and vectorization.

-The PICSAR code is a "mini-app" standalone Particle-In-Cell (PIC) code that includes the key functionalities of the WARP code main PIC loop.
-It is a compact **self-contained proxy** that adequately portrays the computational loads and dataflow of the more complex WARP code.
+The PICSAR library also contains a "mini-app" standalone Particle-In-Cell (PIC) code that includes the key functionalities of the main PIC loop.
+It is a compact **self-contained proxy** that adequately portrays the computational loads and dataflow of the more complex PIC codes.

-Since WARP is a very large code written in a mix of FORTRAN95, C and Python PICSAR will be essential for studying multi-level parallelization on the next generation of exascale computers.

 PICSAR can be run in two modes: